martinfuchs/DepthKit/README.md

  - Delete any markers on the 3rd "Alignment" track on the timeline to start over.
  - Look for a very decisive temporal moment to align to, meaning that there is a specific fast movement which allows for precisely selecting a depth and video frame from close times.
 Because the cameras have different frame rates and clocks, the alignment will never be perfect but should not drift over time.

- Send any questions to the [RGBDToolkit Google Group](https://groups.google.com/forum/?fromgroups#!forum/rgbdtoolkit)
+ Send any questions to the [DepthKit Google Group](https://groups.google.com/forum/?fromgroups#!forum/RGBDToolkit)